the Cake: Guidelines for the Decorator

 be a final coat going on to finish up the cake, so it's not necessary

-to have, say, two inches of buttercream on the outside.
+to have, say, two inches of buttercream on the outside for the first coat.

-you are using a ganache, a butter-based or shortening icing or gelatin-and-whipped-cream
+you are using a ganache, a butter-based or shortening frosting, or gelatin-and-whipped-cream

 in place of the buttercream, the same rules apply: